CDH-SC/clo3/README.md

 Let's check to make sure elastic search is running.
 `ps -aux | grep -e "elastic" | grep -v "grep"`.

+Now we are going to run a script that takes all of the entries in the Mongo database and put the relevant information into the ElasticSearch database so that the user can search through the volumes.
 <!-- what are we doing here? a bit unclear of a transition -->
 `cd ../clo-api`